 The ascent of the side dish “is changing the way menus are designed and organized,” says Barnes,“and even the way we dine out.”
 Instead of ordering an appetizer and a main dish, a group may order several interesting side dishes or small plates to share, plus a few mains.
 Something like Fried Avocado Wedges With Roasted Corn is another great example of a shareable side.
 Depending on how you price these dishes, this shift in dining can be a real profit maker for your operation.

-Ask your Marketing Associate about how Sysco’s Menu Services can help you create compelling menus that drive sales.
+Ask your Sales Consultant about how Sysco’s Menu Services can help you create compelling menus that drive sales.